-The schematic sketch presented in Fig. 8a summarizes our geological interpretation of the geophysical profiles of Lake Metzabok and the observations made on the exposed bed of the drained lake.
-It rests on the assumption that the lakes in the study area are formed by the coalescence of a number of dolines that resulted from the collapse of karst cavities.
+The schematic sketch presented in Fig. 8a summarizes our geological interpretation of the geophysical profiles of Lake Metzabok and the observations made on the exposed bed of the drained lake (Fig 4 a-d and Fig. 8b-d).
+The model rests on the assumption that the lakes in the study area are formed by the coalescence of a number of dolines that resulted from the collapse of karst cavities.
 The remains of the collapsed limestone are expected to have formed a debris layer covering the floor of the former caves.
 Subsequently, the fluvial input of fine-grained lake sediments has first filled up the interspaces between the blocks and then buried the collapse remains, forming the two uppermost units observed below all profiles.
+Fig. 8b and c show pictures of such mixed materials exposed on the surface of the drained Lake Metzabok.

 Table 1 summarises the physical properties of the main units of this geological interpretation.
 The electrical resistivity of the fine-grained sediments and the mixed collapse debris and sediment layer is comprised within a relatively narrow range.
-In the TEM and TDIP resistivity images, these two units may appear as one conductive unit (see red dotted lines in Fig. 8).
+In the TEM and TDIP resistivity images, these two units may appear as one conductive unit (see red dotted lines in Fig. 8a).
 It is not clear, why the addition of the more resistive lime stone debris should decrease the resistivity of the mixed unit compared to the pure fine-grained sediments.
 In terms of the phase values, the distinction between these units is clearer and the increase of the phase response in the mixed layer is straightforward (because the limestone is more polarizable than the fine-grained sediments based on our field measurements).
 The clearest indication of the inner structure of the conductive unit comes from the collocated SBP sections, which show a clear seismic reflector at the corresponding depth.
-The limestone bedrock becomes detectable by its high p-wave velocity in the SRT images and its high resistivity (TEM and TDIP), while its phase response varies over a larger range and is, thus not as unambiguous.
+The limestone bedrock becomes detectable by its high p-wave velocity in the SRT images and its high resistivity (TEM and TDIP), while its phase response varies over a larger range and is not as unambiguous.
 It is worth mentioning that wherever the fine-grained sediments are underlain by the collapse debris layer, the limestone bedrock does not appear as an additional reflector in the SBP sections.